wolfromm/ontology-test/README.md

 | DELETE | http://[host]/companyontology/concepts/[classname] | Delete a concept |
 | GET | http://[host]/companyontology/concepts/ | Retrieve the ontology in OWL |

 To add a concept (ie. class), we have to give the name of the new class, ie `classname`.
-The new class will be a subclass of the `Company` class.

-It's also possible to indicate that the new class is a subclass of another class.
-In this case the `superclassname` should be given.
+By default, the new class will be a subclass of the `Company` class.
+To create a subclass of an existing class, the `superclassname` should be given.

 ## Tests